 (The cost of your portfolio is included in this price, as are your workbooks, certification charges, aftercare and vat.)

-We also offer any technical support and guidance you may need following your course with us for as long as you need, as it's sometimes beneficial to gain some reassurance when you're new to a trade or simply want to enforce your decision on the job with some reference to gas regulations in the interest of safety etc.
+Please note that at Flixtac we offer any technical support and guidance you may need following your course with us for as long as you need.
+We understand the value of aftercare and how beneficial it is to gain some reassurance when you're new to a trade or simply want to enforce your decision on the job.

 The 18th Edition of the IET Wiring Regulations (BS 7671) was released on the 1st July 2018: don't panic though as engineers have a six month period before the new requirements come into effect on 01/01/2019.

 (It should be noted that any new installations should be designed in accordance with the ‘new version’ before that date.)

 The qualification covers the full content of BS7671:2018 IET Wiring Regulations, 18th Edition.

 3 days course including EAL assessments.
 This course contains a live EAL on-screen examination.
 The online multiple-choice examination comprises of 60 questions (120 minutes) and is an open-book exam.
 Candidates sitting the exam are permitted the use of the BS 7671 literature only, any other reference materials including the IET on-site guide are not permitted.

 Upon successful completion of the course/update the learner will have displayed an understanding of the new IET Wiring Regulations, 18th Edition.
 For individuals working in the electrotechnical sector to develop and/or enhance their knowledge of the 'Requirements for Electrical Installations' this update wil be mandatory.
 (The Regulations apply to the design, erection and verification of electrical installations, also additions and alterations to existing installations.)